sesamecare/to-clickhouse/README.md

     }, {})
 ```

+## Migrations

+This module includes a "callable" version of [clickhouse-migrations](https://github.com/VVVi/clickhouse-migrations) which makes it easier
+to apply migrations as part of a workflow.

 ## Kysely

 We have custom implentnations for Kysely that make things even easier.
 To copy a fact table from a Kysely DB (including nice autocomplete):